opensafely/emis-qa/README.md

 # EMIS QA

-This is the code and configuration for EMIS QA.
+The aim of this project is to verify the EMIS database.
+By comparing two snapshots that we generate before and after the EMIS database is rebuilt, we can better understand any unexpected changes in, for example, numbers of patients and numbers of practices.

 * Released outputs are in the [released outputs folder][].
 * If you are interested in how we defined our variables,